Stronger Together: Helping People, Changing Lives Across Region 8

 Strong financial oversight is a shared responsibility between nonprofit management, governing boards, and external auditors.
 This session will explore the distinct roles each plays in maintaining sound internal controls, financial transparency, and organizational accountability.
 Presenters will discuss the audit process, including the responsibilities of management and auditors, and share practical internal control strategies that can be implemented by organizations of all sizes.
 Attendees will learn how to identify potential red flags in financial reports, understand key indicators of organizational financial health, and gain insight into the concept of going concern.
 The session will also provide an overview of the Form 990, including what board members should know, how it tells the story of an organization, and opportunities to strengthen that narrative.
 Finally, participants will receive guidance on responding to single audit findings and using them as opportunities for continuous improvement.

-• Healthy Housing Principles
+Introduction to Healthy Housing and the Keep-It Principles

 Harvest Hall Board Room